nirav-joshi/Proof-of-concept/README.md

 # Project Structure
-MVVM Architecture with Databinding and  AndroidX
+• MVVM Architecture with Databinding and  AndroidX

-Kotlin for programming language
+• Kotlin for programming language

-Binder pattern used for all activities
+• Binder pattern used for all activities

-Builder pattern used for Recylerview
+• Builder pattern used for Recylerview

-Kotlin Dsl implementation
+• Kotlin DSL implementation

-Kotlin Extensions
+• Kotlin Extensions